The (theta, wheel)-free graphs Part II: structure theorem: Statement of the decomposition theorem

 \item Each label from $\{ 1, \ldots ,k\}$ is given at least once (as a label), and some label is used at least twice.

 \item If some pendant edge whose one endnode is of degree at least 3 receives label $i$, then no other pendant edge receives label $i$.

-\item If $R$ has no branches then $k=1$, and otherwise if two limbs of $R$ are parallel, then their pendant edges receive different labels and at least one of these labels is used more then once.
+\item If $R$ has no branches then $k=1$, and otherwise if two limbs of $R$ are parallel, then their pendant edges receive different labels and at least one of these labels is used more than once.